All 3 of our tiny houses offer different features and layouts.

-Glenaladale land extends into Glenfinnan, and Bonnie Prince Charlie stayed at Glenaladale the night before he was rowed up Loch Shiel to raise the standard here.
+Glenaladale estate land still extends into Glenfinnan, and Bonnie Prince Charlie stayed at Glenaladale the night before he was rowed up Loch Shiel to raise the standard here.

 'We have forgotten how to be good guests, how to walk lightly on the earth as its other creatures do' - Barbara Ward